1.4.42 Safeguarding Children and Young people against Radicalisation and Violent Extremism

 - Criminality - Experiences of imprisonment; previous involvement with criminal groups.

-However those closest to the individual may first notice the following changes of behaviour:
+Those closest to the individual may first notice the following changes of behaviour:

 - General changes of mood, patterns of behaviour, secrecy;